D2Dewarp: Dual Dimensions Geometric Representation Learning Based Document Image Dewarping: Conclusion

 \section{Conclusion}

-We release the {\itshape DocDewarpHV} dataset, a warped document training set with more fine-grained annotations in both horizontal and vertical directions.
-We propose {\itshape D2Dewarp}, a novel approach for document image rectification that perception horizontal and vertical line features.
-Our method can automatically learn distortion trends across different lines end-to-end and achieve information complementarity.
-The lines Fusion Module (HV Fusion Module) is introduced to enhance the interaction between features from various lines, improving geometric representation learning of document deformation.
-Comprehensive quantitative evaluation and ablation experiments conducted on the three benchmarks demonstrate the effectiveness of our model.
-By considering both horizontal and vertical line, our proposed method explores the intrinsic relationships between different direction features, thereby improving the flatness and readability of warped document images.
-The results indicate that HV Fusion Module enhances document image dewarping performance with efficiency, achieving state-of-the-art results.
+We introduce the \emph{DocDewarpHV} dataset, featuring warped document images with fine-grained horizontal and vertical annotations.
+Our \emph{D2Dewarp} approach perceives bidirectional line features to automatically learn distortion patterns and enable feature complementarity.
+The Horizontal-Vertical Fusion Module enhances cross-directional feature interaction, improving geometric deformation representation.
+Quantitative and ablation studies validate the model's efficacy.
+By jointly modeling horizontal and vertical lines, our method captures intrinsic directional relationships, enhancing document flatness and readability.